Barcelona Day Trips

 The 9 Best Day Trips From Barcelona

-And, for first time travellers to the region, we’ve also listed what we believe to be the best organised tours to each of these destinations, leaving from Barcelona city centre.
-Put any questions in the comments section, and I’ll be glad to help.
+For first time travellers to the region, I’ve also listed some of the best value-for-money tours to each of these destinations, leaving from Barcelona city centre… but, if money is no object, you might prefer to consult these recommended private tours instead.
+You can also stick any questions in the comments section, and I’ll be glad to help.

 1. Montserrat Mountain